What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Don’t hire too senior because you won’t get enough support on closing deals

-Hiring a VP of Sales or Chief Revenue Officer sounds nice, and probably sounds even nicer if you have the budget to pay for that kind of hire.
+Hiring a VP of Sales or Chief Revenue Officer sounds nice, and it probably sounds even nicer if you have the budget to pay for that kind of hire.

 Some might even say it results in “a lot of chief, not a lot of revenue.”